cmagnobarbosa/crawler_tiktok/README.md

 ## Crawler TikTok

+Crawler simples para recuperar metadados de videos no Tiktok.

-Retrieve video metadata related to a search on the TikTok website.
+Simple crawler to retrieve video metadata related to a search on the TikTok website.

 ``` console
 run main.py [subject_to_search]
 ```

-### Return
+### Output

 JSON:
 ``` JSON